syncthing/syncthing/README.md

 put the `syncthing` binary somewhere convenient in your `$PATH`.

-If you are a developer and have Go 1.2 installed you can also install the latest version from source:
+If you are a developer and have Go 1.2 installed you can also install the latest version from source. `go get` works as expected but builds a binary without GUI capabilities.
+Use the included `build.sh` script without parameters to build a syncthing with GUI.

-`go get github.com/calmh/syncthing`

 Usage
 =====